KlaussMC/krakendb/README.md

  - If only one argument is provided, returns whole entry in Array form
  - if both, returns string with value of referenced value.
+ - Throws error if item doesn't exist to help with referencing.

 To delete an item: